gprethesh/getfoz/README.md

 This is an Wax Blockchain smart contract for placing and resolving bets.
 It allows users to place bets on events, resolve events, withdraw their funds, and more.

-## Installation

-Compile the contract with EOSIO.CDT (Contract Development Toolkit).
-After installing EOSIO.CDT, compile the contract using:

 ## Requirements

 To compile and deploy this contract, you will need: